 Todd Parsons joined Coach Phil Estes’ Brown coaching staff in the spring of 2014 as quarterbacks coach after serving as wide receivers coach and Special Teams Coordinator at Assumption College in Worcester, Massachusetts in 2013.

-Parsons was part of head coach Bob Chesney’s staff which directed the Hounds to a 6-5 overall mark, just the sixth winning season in program history.
+Parsons was part of head coach Bob Chesney’s staff at Assumption which directed the Hounds to a 6-5 overall mark, just the sixth winning season in program history.
 The team posted a perfect 5-0 road record in Northeast-10 play during the regular season, including three double-digit wins and just the second all-time victory over Bentley and the first in Waltham.
 Assumption also knocked off eventual Northeast-10 Champion American International by a 26-23 final.

 Parsons arrived at Assumption with Chesney from Salve Regina University, where he also served as offensive coordinator, coaching the quarterbacks for two years and the offensive line/tight ends for one.
 They posted a 23-9 record during their three seasons in Newport, RI.